 You will work with independence throughout all aspects of this course, developing and refining your musical skills.
 You do not necessarily need previous musical experience but you do need to be committed to improving and practicing.
+You also need to be willing to take part in extra curricular lessons and opportunities when they are available.
 You also need to be willing to take part in extra curricular lessons and opportunities.
 We also highly recommend that you have individual instrumental or vocal lessons alongside this course.
-Typically students who study BTEC Music go on to do the Level 3 BTEC in Music Performance alongside other A-Levels or a full time Level 3 Music course.